mbucchia/_ARCHIVE_XR_APILAYER_NOVENDOR_nis_scaler/README.md

 This OpenXR API layer is currently very limited in the mode and input it accepts:

+* Only Windows Mixed Reality is working (but I am trying really hard to make it work with SteamVR);
 * Only Direct3D 11 is supported;
 * Not all swapchain formats are not supported (exact list TBD);
 * Cropped imageRect submission is not supported;